Plug-in electric vehicles in China: EV charging stations

-Operating companies of China's EV charging stations, such as Teladian, Xingxing Charging, State Grid, and Yunkuai Charging, have taken a dominant position in the market competition.
-As the industry leader, Teladian not only leads in the number of charging piles constructed but also realizes intelligent energy management for multiple vehicles within a region through its innovative "charging network" technology.
+Among the companies operating China's EV charging stations, including Teladian, Xingxing Charging, State Grid, and Yunkuai Charging, Teladian operates the largest number of charging piles.
+The company has also developed a "charging network" system for managing intelligent across multiple vehicles within a region.

 Hydrogen refueling stations

 In December 2020, China had 104 public hydrogen fuel stations, ranking second worldwide behind Japan.
 Sinopec plans building an additional 1,000 stations by 2026.

 At the first half of 2022, China has completed over 270 hydrogen refueling stations, leading the global with around 40% of the total refueling stations.
 Hydrogen energy is a secondary energy source with rich sources, green and low carbon emission, it can be used as one key energy source when fighting against climate crisis.
 China is now the country with the largest hydrogen production, with annual production about 33 million tons.
 In early 2023, China has over 350 hydrogen refueling stations.
 By the end of 2024, China has built more than 540 hydrogen refueling stations.
 During the period of the "14th Five Year Plan", Sinopec aims to build 1,000 hydrogen refueling stations in China, by 2030, China plans to create the largest network of hydrogen refueling station in the world, having over 1000 stations in the nation.
 The goal is to create the new industrial chain and system that does not reply on oil.
 Thus counter the climate crisis.

 From the perspective of each province, China's hydrogen refueling station construction presents a multi-point development trend.
-Until June of 2024, among the provincial administrative units, only Tibet has no hydrogen refueling station built.
+Until June 2024, among the provincial administrative units, only Tibet has no hydrogen refueling station built.
 Guangdong Province ranks first with 68 stations, and 7 provinces and cities including Shandong, Hebei, Jiangsu, Hubei, Zhejiang, Shanxi, and Henan have more than 20 stations.
 7 provinces and cities including Beijing, Shanghai, Sichuan, Anhui, Liaoning, Inner Mongolia, and Chongqing have between 10 and 20 stations.
 The rest of the provinces and cities have less than 10 stations.